-Robert van Middendorp graduated from ArtEZ Hogeschool voor de kunsten in Zwolle in Architecture.
-During an internship, he realised that he did not only want to sit behind a desk, but work with his hands, so founded his own building & making practice, Atelier van Middendorp (AvM).
+Robert van Middendorp graduated from ArtEZ Hogeschool voor de kunsten in Zwolle in Architecture who established his building & making practice, Atelier van Middendorp (AvM) in 2018.

 Chris Stewart is an architect with Collective Architecture.
 He’s currently running a programme with Zero Waste Scotland, in conjunction with The Royal Incorporation of Architects in Scotland (RIAS) & Resource Futures, mentoring SME construction industry companies on the introduction of the circular economy into their work.
 He is chair of RIAS Sustainability Working Group / former chair and current Director of the Scottish Ecological Design Association (SEDA) and sustainability convenor of the Glasgow institute of Architects (GIA).

-In our second talk in Design for our Times, DES brings together three designers – Don Yaw Kwaning, Aymeric Renoud & Catriona Brown, all of whom are exploring the making of new materials made out of everyday matter.
-Each are compelled to investigate the possibilities of using everyday ‘waste’, plants or the overlooked that lurks in the ground beneath our feet, to make durable materials that address the need for sustainable practices.
-They will share their ideas and ambitions with Susanna Beaumont, director of Design Exhibition Scotland.
+Three designers discuss their explorations into new materials – Don Yaw Kwaning, Aymeric Renoud & Catriona Brown, all of whom are making new materials made out of everyday matter.
+They are compelled to investigate the possibilities of using everyday ‘waste’, plants or the overlooked that lurks in the ground beneath our feet, to make durable materials that address the need for sustainable practices.

-Don Yaw Kwaning is an Amsterdam based design studio, founded by Don Yaw Kwaning in 2019.
-Don Yaw’s interest in experimental material research began while a student at the Design Academy Eindhoven, where he graduated in 2018 with a cum-laude in ‘Man & Well-Being’.
-Since then he has been investigating whether his newly developed material made of the plant, common rush can be developed for the commercial market.
-This research is currently being supported by Green Chemistry Campus, Bergen op Zoom in the Netherlands.
+Don Yaw Kwaning is an Amsterdam based design studio.
+Don Yaw’s interest in experimental material research began as a student at Design Academy Eindhoven, where he graduated in 2018 from ‘Man & Well-Being’.
+Since then he has been investigating whether his newly developed material made of common rush can be developed for the commercial market.
+This research is supported by Green Chemistry Campus, Bergen op Zoom in the Netherlands.
 The Stedelijk Museum Amsterdam recently acquired a piece from Medulla of Don Yaw’s research project into soft rush for their permanent collection.
-He was recently awarded the Packaging Award by Rosanna Orlandii’s Ro Guiltless Plastic Prize.
+He was awarded the Packaging Award by Rosanna Orlandii’s Ro Guiltless Plastic Prize.